joshshep/sheepfish-public/README.md

 site (pretty): https://colonist.ai

 ## TODO
-uhhhh github pages takes ~200ms to start serving the favicon for this site.
-Should probably just hardcode a png or svg in the index.html
+github pages takes a while to to start serving the favicon for this site (sometimes >200ms).
+Just hardcode a png or svg in the index.html